alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-27-ruling-on-participating-kafir-celebrations.md

 ---
-layout: post
-title: "Ruling on participating with Christians in their non-religious celebrations"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah no. -28"
-category: [fatwas,walabara,festivals]
 hijri: Dhul-Hijjah 6, 1441
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "Is it permissible for a Muslim to participate with Christians in their non-religious celebrations and share in their sorrows, such as birthday celebrations or sending condolences to the bereaved in or outside the cemetery?"
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   members:
   - name: Shaykh Abdul-Razzaq al-Afifi
     url: /biography/afifi/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah no. -28
+summary: Is it permissible for a Muslim to participate with Christians in their non-religious celebrations and share in their sorrows, such as birthday celebrations or sending condolences to the bereaved in or outside the cemetery?
+title: Ruling on participating with Christians in their non-religious celebrations
 ---

 ### Question: